Educational Administration: 34 credits (Note: Certification Only = 22 credits)

 The Heritage University graduate program in educational administration provides a rigorous program of study designed to prepare instructional leaders to become outstanding principals and program administrators.
 Heritage’s goal is to develop successful 21st-century leaders through a progressive program of study.

-The Educational Administration Program is designed for the educator whose career goals are in the area of school administration, serving as a principal, and/or school-district-level program administration (e.g., curriculum, special education, business services, or human resources).
+The Educational Administration Program is designed for the educator whose career goals are in the area of school administration, i.e. serving as a principal, and/or school-district-level program administration (e.g., curriculum, special education, business services, or human resources).
 Successful graduates qualify for Washington State Principal Certification or Program Administration Certification.

 The Educational Administration Program features relevant research-based courses taught by responsive faculty during a convenient weekend model and online.
-Courses emphasize the Washington State Pre-Service Benchmark Standards for Principal and Program Administrator Certification and the Interstate School Leaders Licensure Consortium Standards (ISLLC Standards).
-Rigorous admission standards ensure that each candidate selected has the academic ability, personal qualities and characteristics, and leadership ability for success in a school and administrative team setting.
+Courses emphasize the Washington State Pre-Service Benchmark Standards for Principal and Program Administrator Certification and the National Interstate School Leaders Licensure Consortium Standards (ISLLC Standards).
+Rigorous admission standards ensure that each candidate selected has the academic ability, personal qualities and characteristics, and leadership experience for success in a school and administrative team setting.
 The internship agreement establishes a formal and professional working relationship among the intern, school district, and Heritage University.

-Heritage’s primary mission is to prepare and support effective, intellectual, and ethical school leaders who can have a positive impact on student learning.
+Heritage’s primary mission is to prepare and support effective, intellectual, and ethical school leaders who have a positive impact on student learning.
 A graduate with administrator certification will have the ability to positively impact learning for all students by using his or her leadership knowledge, skills, dispositions, and cultural competence to do the following: